What’s the point of doing air squats? And why would someone do bodyweight squats every day?

 Finally, think about the risks from not watching form.
 Perfect squat form isn’t necessarily a requirement, but you’ll certainly be at lower risk if you work hard to make every rep a quality one and stop once you’re feeling fatigued.

-Overall though, the rate of issues caused by squats appears to be pretty low.
+Overall though, the rate of issues caused by air squats appears to be pretty low.

 What variations should I try?

-I think bodyweight squats are a fantastic group of exercises.
+I think air squats are a fantastic group of exercises.
 I occasionally make them more difficult by grabbing dumbbells.
 If I keep up Crossfit I’ll be doing weighted dumbbells, however…

 The more I think about things I recognize that the risk of weighted exercises for an occasional athlete like me is that I’ll injure myself trying to do something I really shouldn’t, like lift a 200 pound barbell to get my ever-so-important personal record.